How is the United Auto Workers strike affecting Library services?

 Yes.
 The Library is continuing its popular e-reserves program, which provides students with free digital versions of many of the materials — articles, books, and videos — they need for their classes.
 If your instructor has requested e-reserves, you will find the links on your class bCourses site.

-Instructors: Summer 2022 requests were due by March 25.
-Please submit your fall 2022 courses via email to firstname.lastname@example.org.
-Requests received after June 6 are unlikely to be available for the start of the semester.
-Late requests will be accepted through Sept.
-30 and will be made available as we are able.
+Instructors: Please submit your spring 2023 courses via email to firstname.lastname@example.org.
+Requests received after Oct.
+31, 2022, are unlikely to be available for the start of the semester.

 Faculty, students, staff, postdocs, and visiting scholars: Items checked out before July 27, 2021 — which marked the launch of UC Library Search, the University of California’s all-in-one platform for discovery — cannot be automatically renewed by the new system.
 These items, however, can be manually renewed online by the user.
-If the maximum number of renewals has been reached, users must come to the Library to return the items or check them out again.
+If the maximum renewal period (total amount of time for a loan) has been reached, users must come to the Library to return the items or check them out again.
+The maximum renewal periods are 48 months for faculty/academic staff and 33 months for students, staff, postdocs, and visiting scholars.
 Users will receive a courtesy notice four days before an item’s due date, letting them know the item is almost due and needs to be renewed (if possible) or returned.

-Items checked out after the July 27, 2021, launch of UC Library Search will be renewed automatically unless the maximum number of renewals has been reached or the items have been recalled.
+Items checked out after the July 27, 2021, launch of UC Library Search will be renewed automatically four days before the due date unless the maximum renewal period has been reached or the items have been recalled.

-Community users, such as alumni and California residents: Materials (whether checked out before or after the launch of UC Library Search) will not be renewed automatically, and must be renewed online or in person.
+Community users, such as alumni and California residents: Materials will not be renewed automatically, and must be renewed online or in person.
 Users will receive a courtesy notice regarding renewal or return requirements four days before an item’s due date.

-All users: If you are ready to return the items, you can use book returns at any campus library except Moffitt Library (which is closed for seismic upgrades).
+All users: If you are ready to return the items, you can use book returns at any campus library.
 The book return on the south side of Doe Library is accessible by car.
 Items may also be returned in person to staff at any circulation desk.
 Learn more about returning materials.